amurrell/ProxyLocal/README.md

 ---

+## Customize

+If you need to alter the nginx.conf, you can edit the generated file after running `./proxy-up` and just re-run it.

+---

 ## DockerLocal, ProxyLocal's sibling

 Run your site on a port on localhost with [DockerLocal](https://github.com/amurrell/DockerLocal).

 Add the site to ProxyLocal sites.yml.
 Run your localhost:port sites on a domain.